This page was updated on January 5, 2021.

 When we turn the faucet on and enjoy a cool drink of clean water, our woods and waters may not be the first thing we think about.
 But they should be.

-The Mississippi River’s headwaters area, which encompasses about one-quarter of the state, is more than merely where the Mississippi River gets its start.
+The Mississippi River’s headwaters area, which encompasses about one-quarter of the state, is more than merely where the Mississippi River starts.

 It's a dynamic and diverse landscape, providing food and habitat for hundreds of species, drinking water for millions of people and recreational enjoyment for countless others.